 Black cardamom has a fresh and aromatic aroma which is complex in nature.
-It can be described as slightly sweet, floral, and spicy with citric elements.
-Large black cardamom or badielaichi has a strong, unique taste, with an intensely aromatic fragrance.
-Large Cardamom is best stored in pod form, because once the seeds are exposed or ground they quickly lose their flavour.
-Roughly 2.5 to 3 cm in length, the pods are dark brown to black in colour and have a tough, dried, wrinkly skin.
-Black Cardamom is dried over a smoke fire and therefore has a distinct smokey aroma.
-The seeds have sweetish, smokey flavour when bitten into.
-The pods can be used whole or split when cooked in Indian substantial meals such as pulses.
-Cardamom is often included in Indian sweet dishes and drinks like punches and milled wines.
-It is used in pickles, especially pickled herring and flavours custard.
-A stimulant and carminative, it is used for indigestion and flatulence.
+It can be described as slightly sweet, floral and spice having citric elements.
+Large black cardamom (badi elaichi) has a strong, unique taste with an intensely aromatic fragrance.
+Large Cardamom is best stored in pod form because once the seeds are exposed or grounded they quickly lose their flavour.
+Roughly 2.5 to 3 cm in length, the pod is dark brown to black in colour and have a tough, dried and wrinkly skin.

 Chemical constituents :